Calculates the Akaike's information criterion (AIC) of the GLM model (with correction to small sample sizes).

 - The underlying model is described here.

-- Missng values (i.e. #N/A!) are not allowed in either the response(Y) or the explanatory input arrays.
+- Missing values (i.e., #N/A!) are not allowed in the response(Y) or the explanatory input arrays.

-- The number of rows in response variable (Y) must be equal to number of rows of the explanatory variables (X).
+- The number of rows in the response variable (Y) must equal the number of rows of the explanatory variables (X).

-- The number of betas must equal to the number of explanatory variables (i.e. columns in X) plus one for the intercept.
+- The betas must equal the number of explanatory variables (i.e., columns in X) plus one for the intercept.

 - For GLM with Poisson distribution,

-- The values of response variable must be non-negative integers.
+- The values of the response variable must be non-negative integers.

 - The value of the dispersion factor (Phi) must be either missing or equal to one.